-Study Rooms – There are three quiet rooms on the first floor of the Library.
-These rooms are ideal for students who need to study together or who are working on a class project.
-Study rooms are available on a first-come, first-served basis with faculty receiving first priority.
+Study Room – There is one quiet room on the first floor of the Library.
+This room is ideal for students who need to study together or who are working on a class project.
+The study room is available on a first-come, first-served basis with faculty receiving first priority.
 Students cannot reserve these rooms in advance.
 No sign-in for the room is required.

 Information Literacy Seminars are available on a variety of levels and are tailored to the specific needs of the course and assignment.
 To schedule one of these instructional sessions, instructors can contact their Liaison Librarian for more information.

 Library classes can be scheduled as far in advance of the session as the instructor prefers.
 To insure your preferred date, make your request as soon as possible.
 Seminars must be requested at least 24 hours in advance.

 Library resources include professional development workshops for faculty and staff.
 These workshops cover a wide range of topics relevant to teaching and learning.

 This form is used to request specific information about a student’s tutoring record.
 Please allow 3-5 days for processing.
 Due to FERPA restrictions information may not be available for all students.
 If you are requesting 20 or more reports, please contact Cara Tomallo directly.
 Otherwise, submit one form per request.